Vikramjit Singh Rooprai

-Vikramjit Singh Rooprai (born 10 February 1983) is an author, educator and heritage activist.
-He started his career as a Software Engineer and later became a Digital Marketing Consultant.
-He left his full time IT job in 2015 and became an Educator, where he establishes Heritage Labs in schools and train teachers on how to use History to teach various subjects.
-His first book 'Delhi Heritage: Top 10 Baolis', dedicated to the stepwells of Delhi is published by Niyogi Books.
+Vikramjit Singh Rooprai (born 10 February 1983) is an Indian author, educator, and heritage activist.
+He started his career as a software engineer and later became a digital marketing consultant.
+He left his full time IT job in 2015, and became an educator, establishing heritage labs in schools and training teachers on how to use history to teach various subjects.
+His first book Delhi Heritage: Top 10 Baolis, dedicated to the stepwells of Delhi, is published by Niyogi Books.

 Early life and background

 Vikramjit was born in Manama, Bahrain and has done most of his schooling from Delhi.
 He attended Green Fields Public School, Guru Harkrishan Public School and Shaheed Bishan Singh Memorial Sr. Sec.
 School before joining Department of Electronics and Accreditation of Computer Classes 'O' & 'A' Level.
 He dropped out of 'B' Level from Jagan Institute of Management Studies.
-Vikramjit won 20+ awards in Information Technology competitions organized by colleges and computer society of India.
-Vikramjit married Maninder Pal Kaur in 2008.
-They have a daughter Sartaj Kaur (b.
-2010) and son Virpratap Singh (b.
-2014).
+Vikramjit won 20+ awards in information technology competitions organized by colleges and computer societies of India.
+He married Maninder Pal Kaur in 2008.
+They have two children.

 Career

 Software and digital marketing

 Vikramjit started developing professional software while in school.
 After dropping out of Department of Electronics and Accreditation of Computer Classes 'B' Level, he started working with Sirez Infosystems of Delhi as a Research Analyst.
-In 2006, he joined Digitas and was soon promoted to Associate Director (Research and Innovation).
+In 2006, he joined Digitas and was soon promoted to associate director (Research and Innovation).
 During his tenure in Digitas, Vikramjit applied for Bachelor of Science (IT) through distance education from Sikkim Manipal University.
 He later applied for and cleared Masters of Computer Applications from same university.
-Vikramjit started his own company in 2011 under the name Techno:Cats.
-He and his team was taken over by arvato services arm of Bertelsmann AG.
-He worked for arvato India till October 2015, before turning into a full-time Educationist and Historian.
+Vikramjit started his own company in 2011, under the name Techno:Cats.
+He and his team was taken over by Arvato Services arm of Bertelsmann AG.
+He worked for arvato India till October, 2015, before turning into a full-time educationist and historian.

 Heritage activism

 In 2009, Vikramjit started his heritage exploration and named the project Didar-i-Dilli.
-He started Monuments of Delhi, which later became the most accurate and reliable source of information on the Monuments and Rulers of Delhi.
+He started with Monuments of Delhi, which later became the most accurate and reliable source of information on the monuments and rulers of Delhi.
 In 2010, Vikramjit established The Heritage Photography Club.
 In 2013, he started Heritage Talks at various monuments, which were later moved to India Habitat Centre.
 In 2014, he registered his Trust, Youth for Heritage Foundation and started large scale heritage promotion campaigns.

 Vikramjit started promoting heritage through photography.
-He now conducts regular Heritage Walks and Talks across the country including lectures in Schools, Colleges and Universities.
-He has been on several panel discussions and debates on Sensitive Heritage Issues.
-His Twitter Handle (@DelhiHeritage) has been listed as a specialized handle for Historic Trivia about Delhi.
+He now conducts regular heritage walks and talks across the country including lectures in schools, colleges and universities.
+He has been on several panel discussions and debates on sensitive heritage issues.
+His Twitter Handle (@DelhiHeritage) has been listed as a specialized handle for historic trivia about Delhi.